 Finance uses ChatGPT for report analysis.
 A controller pastes quarterly financial data into a personal ChatGPT account to generate variance commentary.
 The data includes revenue figures that have not been publicly disclosed.
 In a regulated industry, this could constitute a material information breach.

 These are not edge cases.
 They are the norm.
-IBM's 2025 Cost of a Data Breach Report found that only 37 per cent of organisations have AI governance policies in place.
-Netskope's 2026 data shows that 47 per cent of generative AI users access tools through personal accounts, bypassing enterprise controls entirely.
-The governance gap is not a minority problem — it is the majority condition.
+IBM's 2025 Cost of a Data Breach Report found that 63 per cent of breached organisations either have no AI governance policy or are still drafting one, and even among those with a policy, only 34 per cent audit for unsanctioned AI.
+The governance gap is not a minority problem.
+It is the majority condition.

 Why bans do not work